solaconsay/netsensei/README.md

 - **Traceroute**: Identify the network path to any destination.
 - **Nmap Scan**: Perform network scans with customizable arguments to discover devices and services.
 - **Packet Sniffer**: Use `tshark` to capture and analyze network packets, filtered by custom criteria (e.g., DNS, HTTP, ICMP).
-- **SSH connection**: Connect to a device thru ssh and execute commands based on the device platform.
+- **SSH connection**: Connect to a device thru ssh and execute commands based on the device platform (e.g. Ubuntu Server, Cisco, Aruba, etc.).
 - **AI Assistant**: Leverage the power of AI to automate routine network tasks and gain deeper insights.

 ## Requirements